WOLFRIEND/skeleton-mammoth/README.md

 #### 4. (Optional) Set the configuration object:

-If you would like to change the behavior of the "Skeleton Mammoth" library, you can achieve it by specifying the `JSON` object as a `data-sm-config` attribute value to the parent element with the `sm-loading` class.
+If you would like to change the behavior of the Skeleton Mammoth library, you can achieve it by specifying the `JSON` object as a `data-sm-config` attribute value to the parent element with the `sm-loading` class.
 ```javascript